-periods, such as a month? possible.
-However, Keep in mind that call from home is appropriate if service intensity and frequency of being called is low.
-Program directors are expected to monitor the intensity and workload resulting from home call through periodic assessment of workload and intensity and wire and its ow, what are the work hour septicipes to be supervision or intensity or this?
-Common Program Requirement, residents take at-home Program Requirement is on a through the circumstances and achieved competencies required for supervision with direct supervision mediately available) is not possible when a resident is on at-home call.
-However, a Review Committee may specify the circumstances and achieved competencies required for esidents to progress to be supervised indirect supervision available at some restrictions for this?
-Common Program Requirement, residents and report the end of the PGY-1.
-Program directors should review the specialty-specific requirements acknowledge the changes in medicine, including electronic health clinical work done from home must more must maximum, averaged over four weeks?
-The requirements are expectations regarding the residents and fellows supervisor.
-In such circumstances, residents and fellows should be made in consultation with the expectations regarding that the time spent complete work in a timely manner and to marking and monitoring clinical work from home that must be counted include using an electronic health record tracking and monitoring clinical work from home that must be counted include using an electronic politics and responding to patient care questions.
-Reading done in preparation for the following done from home?
-Common Program Requirements: Types of work from home that must be counted include using an electronic health record and responding to patient care questions.
-Reading done in preparation for the following and responding to patient care questions.
-Reading done in preparation for the program directors and responding to patient care que possible.
+Is it permissible for residents/fellows to take call from home for extended periods, such as a month?
+[Common Program Requirement: VI.F.8.a)] No. The requirement for one day free every week prohibits being assigned home call for an entire month.
+Assignment of a partial month (more than six days but fewer than 28 days) is possible.
 However, keep in mind that call from home is appropriate if service intensity and frequency of being called is low.
 Program directors are expected to monitor the intensity and workload resulting from home call through periodic assessment of workload and intensity of in-house activities.
-PGY-1 residents are not initially allowed to take at-home call because appropriate supervision (either direct supervision or indirect supervision with direct supervision). s? the minimum and a according to the day of the day and the day a all through periodic assessment of workload and intensity of allowed to take at-home call because appropriate vision or indirect supervision with direct supervision In Sulface Signature Sulface Signature Sulface Signature Sulface Signature Sulface Signature Sulface S allowed to take at-home call because appropriate vision or indirect supervision with direct supervision s? the Read of the Albert St. The Al vision or indirect supervision with direct supervision S:2 The Real Research of the Research of the Real Research of the Real Research of the Rese S: The Points of immediately available) is not possible when a resident is on at-home call.
-However, a Review Committee may specify the circumstances and achieved competencies required for s? the hold residents to progress to be supervised indirectly with direct supervision available at some s? the hound with the int after the beginning and before the end of the PGY-1.
-Program directors should review specialty-specific requirements for further clarification. s? the hold The requirements acknowledge the changes in medicine, including electronic health s? the miliman according to the control of the cont records, and the increase in the amount of work residents and fellows choose to do from miim ma ac do do do da an an an ac da an an an ac da an ac da an ac da a home.
-Resident decisions to complete work at home should be made in consultation with day tim r.
-In such circumstances, residents/fellows should be da T Z G G G G G G G G G G G G G G G G G G day day maintain patient comingentiality.
-The requirement provides nexibility for residents/reliows to do this while ensuring that the time spent completing clinical work from home is dan day Re tim r weekly maximum. da n Requirements: Re tim Types of work from home that must be counted include using an electronic health record and responding to patient care questions.
-Reading done in preparation for the following tim Re day's cases, studying, and research done from home do not count toward the 80 hours. sidents and fellows are expected to track the time spent on these activities and report this eto the program director.
-The program director then will use this information when developing schedules to ensure that residents and fellows are not exceeding 80 hours per week, averaged over four week, averaged over four week, clinical work (e.g., a phone call t week, averaged over rour weeks.
+Can PGY-1 residents take at-home call, and if so, what are the work hour restrictions for this?
+[Common Program Requirement, Residency version: VI.A.2.c).(1).(a).(i)] PGY-1 residents are not initially allowed to take at-home call because appropriate supervision (either direct supervision or indirect supervision with direct supervision immediately available) is not possible when a resident is on at-home call.
+However, a Review Committee may specify the circumstances and achieved competencies required for residents to progress to be supervised indirectly with direct supervision available at some point after the beginning and before the end of the PGY-1.
+Program directors should review the specialty-specific requirements for further clarification.
+Why do the requirements specify that clinical work done from home must count toward the 80-hour weekly maximum, averaged over four weeks?
+[Common Program Requirement: VI.F.1.]
+The requirements acknowledge the changes in medicine, including electronic health records, and the increase in the amount of work residents and fellows choose to do from home.
+Resident decisions to complete work at home should be made in consultation with the resident's/fellow's supervisor.
+In such circumstances, residents/fellows should be mindful of their professional responsibility to complete work in a timely manner and to maintain patient confidentiality.
+The requirement provides flexibility for residents/fellows to do this while ensuring that the time spent completing clinical work from home is accomplished within the 80-hour weekly maximum.
+What are the expectations regarding tracking and monitoring clinical work done from home?
+Types of work from home that must be counted include using an electronic health record and responding to patient care questions.
+Reading done in preparation for the following day's cases, studying, and research done from home do not count toward the 80 hours.
+[Common Program Requirements: VI.F.1., VI.F.8.a)] Residents and fellows are expected to track the time spent on these activities and report this time to the program director.
+The program director then will use this information when developing schedules to ensure that residents and fellows are not exceeding 80 hours per week, averaged over four weeks.
 Decisions about whether to report brief periods devoted to clinical work (e.g., a phone call that lasts just a couple of minutes) are left to the individual resident or fellow.
-There is no re resident or fellow.
-There is no requirement regarding how this time is tracked and time reported by the residents and fellows. time reported by the residents and fellows.
+There is no requirement regarding how this time is tracked and documented and no expectation that the program director assume a role in verifying the time reported by the residents and fellows.